Bphillips1911/ScholarQuest/replit.md

 # Overview

 The "PBIS House of Champions" is a web application for Bush Hills STEAM Academy to manage a house points system.
-It enables students, assigned to one of five houses, to earn points for academic, attendance, and behavioral achievements.
+It enables students, assigned to one of five houses (Franklin, Tesla, Curie, Nobel, Lovelace), to earn points for academic, attendance, and behavioral achievements.
 The system provides a comprehensive Positive Behavioral Interventions and Supports (PBIS) framework, featuring individual teacher dashboards for recognizing "MUSTANG" traits, a house sorting generator, and photo upload capabilities.
 It also displays program information for parents, incorporates the official BHSA Mustangs Crest logo, and includes robust administrator authentication with role-based permissions.
 A fully operational bi-directional parent-teacher messaging system with database persistence and reply functionality is included.
 The project aims to foster positive behavior, academic achievement, and school pride within the student body.

 # User Preferences